Policy Number: 1006Responsible Office: Public SafetyEffective Date: 4/1/01Revised: 6/1/01; 2/10/10; 1/7/11; 9/24/14; 7/18/17; 10/11/17; 10/22/20

 Annually, the University’s Public Safety Department updates security information and makes it available to the University community on the Public Safety website.
 The Annual Security Report is prepared in cooperation with the local law enforcement agencies surrounding our campuses, Housing and Residential Services, the Judicial Affairs Officer, the Division of Business Affairs, and the Division of Student Affairs.
 Each entity provides updated information on their educational efforts and programs to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.

-Each year, an email notification is sent to all enrolled students, faculty and staff that provides the URL and link to this report.
-Copies of the report may also be obtained from the Department of Public Safety on all campuses.
-In addition, all applicants for employment receive a notification of the availability of this report and a link to access the report online.
+Each year, an email notification is sent to all enrolled students and employees that provides the URL and link to this report.
+Copies of the report may also be obtained by contacting the executive director of the Department of Public Safety.
+In addition, all prospective students and employees receive a notification of the availability of this report and a link to access the report online.

 The Annual Security Report provides information and guidance on the following:

 In addition to the information provided in the security report, campus security matters are addressed during the Summer Orientation for new students and during new employee Orientation sessions.

 In the event that a situation arises, either on or off campus, that, in the judgment of the Executive Director of Public Safety constitutes an ongoing or continuing threat, a campus-wide Public Safety Advisory will be issued.
 The warning will be issued through the University’s email system to students, faculty and staff and it will be posted on the Public Safety website and on MySJU.
 Depending on the particular circumstances of the crime, especially in situations that could pose an immediate threat to the community and individuals, the Office of Public Safety may also issue an emergency text and voice message alert through the University emergency Notification System and/or utilize the public address system on campus to alert the community.
 The names of victims will be withheld as confidential.